-In defining value for money, Council recognises that value for money should not be limited to price alone.
-As a result, all procurement, where an evaluation is required to be used, will take into consideration a Local Benefits Test, where an evaluation weighting of 15% must be applied.
+Council recognises that value for money is not based on price alone.
+Scored evaluation of competing offers will take into consideration a Local Benefits Test, where an evaluation weighting of 15% must be applied.

 The purpose of the Local Benefits Test is to evaluate the benefits that any supplier would bring to the local area.
-Other elements such as capability, quality and price remain important - however, factors such as stimulating local employment, increasing socioeconomic development in the region (including employment and training) and supporting social objectives will be considered amongst the evaluation criteria.
+Other elements such as capability, quality and price remain important - however, factors such as stimulating local employment, increasing socioeconomic development in the region (including employment and training) and supporting social objectives will also be considered.

-2. Application
+2 Application

-This policy applies to all Council procurement activities.
+This Policy applies to all Council procurement activities.